Wood Burning Guide

 When it comes to choosing the type of timber for your Wood burner or fire, we thought it would be helpful to know which trees make the best wood burning logs.

-Below we have made a guide to describe and show the most well-known trees and given them rating for their burning quality.
+Below we have created a tree-by-tree guide to describe and show the most well-known trees (UK) and given them rating for their burning quality.

 Alder Tree

-Low Quality.
-Although Alder wood tends to burn quickly when fully seasoned, it gives off little heat.
+Alder is no good as firewood.
+Alder wood tends to burn quickly when fully seasoned and gives off little heat.

 Wood Burning Scale 1